 Temperature Regulation Within the Hive

 Also, bees would festoon to ventilate the hive.
-It is believed that festooning helps regulate the temperature inside the hive so that offsprings and honey bees would not suffer from rising temperatures.
+It is believed that festooning helps regulate the temperature inside the hive so that offspring and honey bees would not suffer from rising temperatures.

 Some beekeepers have noticed that before they swarm, bees would exit the hive and festoon.
 However, there is no clear explanation for this.